xyzqm/garden/content/posts/watchlist.md

 title: Watchlist
 ---
 A list of everything I've watched, or plan to watch!
 All lists (besides "To Watch") are sorted in order of enjoyment/beauty, from most to least.

+In-depth reviews will be linked below, but you can also find some on my [MAL account](https://myanimelist.net/profile/danielzqm).
 ## To Watch
 - Moonlight
 - Your Name